 Learning challenges differ with the age of the student.
 And the teaching methodology changes accordingly.

-Also, in the current age of digitization, the mentors have to improvise on their teaching methodology depending on whether they are teaching virtually or through physical classes.
+Also, in the current age of digitization, mentors have to improvise their teaching methodology depending on whether they are teaching virtually or through physical classes.

-Explore the online tabla learning courses on ipassio.com to connect with some of the renowned percussionists and experienced teachers.
+Explore the tabla classes on ipassio.com to connect with some of the renowned percussionists and experienced teachers.
 They have chosen this platform to share their knowledge and skills with thousands of students from all over the world who are taking live online one-to-one classes with them.